 - 1. Perform a slow shutdown of the MySQL server and make sure that it stops without errors. - 2.
 Copy all InnoDB data files (ibdata files and .ibd files) into a safe place. - 3.
-Copy all the .frm files for InnoDB tables to a safe place. - 4.
-Copy all InnoDB log files (ib\logfile files) to a safe place. - 5.
-Copy your my.cnf configuration file or files to a safe place.
+Copy all InnoDB redo log files (#ib_redoN files in MySQL 8.0.30 and higher or ib_logfile files in earlier releases) to a safe place. - 4.
+Copy your my. cnf configuration file or files to a safe place.